Pace Center for Civic Engagement

 How much of a time commitment is a Princeton RISE internship?

 In addition, Princeton RISE fellows are required to participate in orientation, a mid-program survey, and an end-program survey.
-Princeton RISE fellows must participate in an online symposium around the end of Aug 2023 and submit a reflection about their experience (for example: blog post, short video, or art piece) by August 31, 2023.
+Princeton RISE fellows must submit a capstone reflection about their experience (for example: blog post, short video, or art piece) by August 31, 2025 and attend the mid-September Experiential Learning Symposium.

 How many hours a week should supervisors expect to work with their RISE Fellows?